-The U.S. Department of Veterans Affairs (VA) issues almost a half-million burial flags drape the caskets of deceased veterans each year.
-Any honorably discharged veteran is entitled to a burial flag which, upon interment, is folded and presented to the family as a keepsake.
+The U.S. Department of Veterans Affairs (VA) issues almost a half-million burial flags to drape the caskets of deceased veterans each year.
+Any honorably discharged veteran is entitled to a burial flag which, upon internment, is folded and presented to the family as a keepsake.
 Only one burial flag may be provided per veteran.
-Usually these details can be handled by the funeral director, however every veteran, and the family of every veteran, should be aware of this special provision.
+Usually, these details can be handled by the funeral director; however, every veteran, and the family of every veteran, should be aware of this special provision.
 Appropriately, this is one of the few governmental actions that can be done with a minimum of "red tape" and paperwork.
-A burial flag may be obtained from most post offices after filling out a simple, single-page form, VA form 2008, and verifying the Veteran's status with discharge papers such as a DD-214.
+A burial flag may be obtained from most post offices after filling out a simple, single-page form, VA Form 2008, and verifying the Veteran's status with discharge papers such as a DD-214.

 Who is eligible for a Burial Flag?

 In general, any veteran of military service who has served one enlistment or more or who has served in any war is eligible for a burial flag providing their discharge was not a dishonorable discharge.
 (Note: You do not have to be a combat veteran to qualify.)
 Under certain circumstances, burial flags may also be provided for veterans of reserve military duty.
 These are the general qualifications for a burial flag:

 - Any veteran of a war, Mexican border service, or of service after January 31, 1955, who was discharged under conditions other than dishonorable.

 - Any veteran released from active duty in the US Armed Forces under conditions other than dishonorable after serving at least one enlistment, or who is discharged for a disability incurred in the line of duty.

 - Any Veteran who died in active service after May 27, 1941, and for whom a burial flag has never been issued.